 Use an antivirus software

-In order to stay safe from spam attacks that carry infected links, and all types of malware, it is advisable to install free antivirus software from Comodo.
+In order to stay safe from spam attacks that carry infected links, and all types of malware, it is advisable to install antivirus software from Comodo.
 If any cyberattackers attempt to breach your defenses, the antivirus software will keep them at bay.
-Download Comodo Free Antivirus to identify, block and remove viruses and any other malware like Trojans, Spyware, Adware, etc.
+Download Comodo Antivirus to identify, block and remove viruses and any other malware like Trojans, Spyware, Adware, etc.